 Our Top Picks

-Below we’ll take a closer look at the four insulated bottles we used in our insulation test.
-In addition to the four insulated bottles we tested, we felt we had to include a few other insulated options as well.
-Unfortunately, we didn’t have access to a few of these models during testing, but we have owned them at one time or another and have first hand experience owning them.
+Below we’ll take a closer look at the insulated bottles we used in our insulation test.
+In addition to the top five insulated bottles we tested, we felt we had to include a few other insulated options as well.
 While we couldn’t include them in our test above, we felt it would be disingenuous to call this article the “Best Insulated Bottles” without mentioning these contenders as well.
 So in addition to the top five compared above, we’ve include five runner-up bottles that also have their own special place in the insulated bottle family.

 The Hydro Flask still remains, day in and day out, my go-to selection for an insulated stainless steel water bottle.
 It has some of the best insulation I have ever come across, and in my practical experience it always seemed to be the best insulated bottle I’d ever used.
-This is despite also having extensively used a Klean Kanteen, which as we seen in the results above, actually proved a little more effective at insulating in the cold water test.
+This was confirmed by our insulation testing, and we finally got some hard numbers to confirm that Hydro Flask is the Best Insulated Water Bottle.

 The Klean Kanteen has definitely earned its place as one of the top insulated bottles on the market.
 They are incredibly durable – so much so that rugged campers have even demonstrated the ability to boil water in them with no harm to the Klean Kanteen.
 As far as insulation capabilities go, it is definitely one of the best insulated bottles on the market.
 Klean Kanteens are available in just about every size, and there are a huge number of colors and artwork available.